If you are reading this website, you have probably seen your fair share of poker movie scenes.

 - One Eyed Jack (Woody Harrelson): The drug addicted womanizer who owns the casino and tournament.
 After a series of laughably bad business decisions, he is at risk of losing his Casino to a real estate tycoon.
 He is trying to win in order to buy the casino back from the Tycoon.

-- Harold Melvin (Chris Parnell): An autistic man who lives in he’s mother’s house (Estelle Harris) as he literally can’t take care of himself.
+- Harold Melvin (Chris Parnell): An autistic man who lives in his mother’s house (Estelle Harris) as he literally can’t take care of himself.
 He is introduced in a scene where he analyzes and criticizes Daniel Negreanu’s hand.

 - Lainie Schwartzman (Cheryl Hines): A female poker player who became the primary bread winner of the house.
 Her husband (Ray Romano) seems to feel so emasculated by her success that he downplays it every chance he gets.